Disease Guide ·Upper Respiratory Infection ·2026

 The Chronic Herpesvirus Pre-Existing Trap

-If your cat had any respiratory symptoms documented before enrollment, all future URI episodes may be denied as pre-existing.
-Since herpesvirus is lifelong and recurs, a single documented episode can disqualify coverage for all future flare-ups.
-Enroll before the first URI is in the records.
+One documented URI denies all future claims as pre-existing.
+Since herpesvirus is lifelong, a single episode can block coverage for all flare-ups.
+Enroll before symptoms appear.

 Red flag · Coverage